zjian107-su/2D-Airplane-Adventure-Game/README.md

 3. Copy the code `$ git clone https://github.com/zjian107-su/2D-Airplane-Shooting-Game.git` into the terminal and press "ENTER"

-4. Ensure Python is installed by running `$ python --vesion` and press "ENTER".
-If your Python version is below 3.7.7, it is recommand to [install version 3.7.7](https://www.python.org/) because it's faster version of Python.
+4. Ensure Python is installed by running `$ python --version` and press "ENTER".
+If your Python version is below 3.7.7, it is recommanded to [install version 3.7.7](https://www.python.org/) because it's a faster version of Python.

-5. Create an isolate Python environment with [**pipenv**](https://pipenv.pypa.io/en/latest/).
+5. Create an isolated Python environment with [**Pipenv**](https://pipenv.pypa.io/en/latest/) module.
 But before that, you need to install it.
 Within the cloned folder named **2D-Airplane-Shooting-Game**
    ```
    $ brew install pipenv
    $ cd 2D-Airplane-Shooting-Game
    $ pipenv --three
-   $ ipenv install
+   $ penv install
    $ pipenv shell
    ```

 6. Install PyGame module for Python by running `$ pipenv install pygame==2.0.0.dev6`

-7. Double check if the pygame is installed corretly by running `$ pipenv run pip freeze`.
-If you see pygame, then congrats!
+7. Double check if the PyGame is installed corretly by running `$ pipenv run pip freeze`.
+If you see PyGame listed, then congrats!

 8. Lastly run `Python3 2D_AirplaneGame.py` and enjoy!